 New clinical studies about sickle cell are starting all the time.
 Ask your healthcare provider whether any studies might be right for you.

 The severity of pain caused by sickle cell can range from no pain to mild pain to severe pain.
 Likewise, the methods to relieve pain also can be different.
 Here are some good general rules to follow:

 Discuss your symptoms and create a plan to help relieve your pain.
 This may include medicine and other relief methods, including heating pads or physical therapy.

 Every time you’re in sudden pain, try to figure out what may have caused it.
-Although it may not be obvious at first, keeping a log over time could help you identify triggers.
+Although it may not be obvious at first, keeping a log over time can help you identify triggers.

-There isn’t one pain relief method that works for everybody.
-You may have to try different things, such as a warm bath, a massage, or acupuncture.
+No one pain relief method works for everybody.
+You may have to try different things, such as a warm bath, massage or acupuncture.
 Also, do the things that help you relax, like listening to music or hanging out with friends.
-Reducing your stress can even help reduce your pain.
+Reducing stress can also help reduce your pain.

 You might find that you can get pain relief with options other than medicines.
-It is important to discuss all pain management approaches with your doctor in order to determine what is best for you.
+It is important to discuss all pain management approaches with your healthcare provider to figure out what is best for you.

 The information provided is for educational purposes only and is not intended to replace discussions with a healthcare provider.